grz0zrg/fsynth/README.md

 Fragment is built with a custom build system called Nut scanning for changes in real-time and which include files when it read /\*#include file\*/, it execute several programs on the output files such as code minifier for production ready usage, the build system was made with the functional *Anubis* programming language based on cartesian closed category theory.

+Since the *Anubis* language is relatively unknown, a simplified (without live check & build) Python port of the build system is available, check out [pyNut](https://github.com/grz0zrg/pynut)

 _app_fs.\*_ and _app_cm.\*_ are the entry point files used by the build system to produce a single file and a production ready file in the *dist* directory.

-If you want to build it by yourself, you will have to find a way to run a pre-processor over _app_fs.\*_ and _app_cm.\*_ or implement other systems like requireJS!
-This was made like this for build system simplicity and independence.
+If you want to build it by yourself, install [pyNut](https://github.com/grz0zrg/pynut) script somewhere in your PATH then call `pynutbuild` shell script in the `client` root directory.

-The build system can be found [here](https://github.com/grz0zrg/nut) and the build system is called by the shell script named `nutbuild` (root folder)
+The Anubis build system can be found [here](https://github.com/grz0zrg/nut) and this build system is called by the shell script named `nutbuild` (root folder)

 ## How to setup your own